-The term "Directory Specification" (as in "this Directory Specification") shall be taken to mean this Recommendation | International Standard.
-The term "Directory Specifications" shall be taken to mean all of the X.500-series Recommendations and all parts of ISO/IEC 9594.
+The term "Directory Specification" (as in "this Directory Specification") shall be taken to mean ITU-T Rec.
+X.500 | ISO/IEC 9594-1.
+The term "Directory Specifications" shall be taken to mean the X.500-series Recommendations and all parts of ISO/IEC 9594.

-This Directory Specification uses the term "1988 edition systems" to refer to systems conforming to the first edition of the Directory Specifications, i.e. the 1988 edition of the series of CCITT X.500 Recommendations and the ISO/IEC 9594:1990 edition.
-This Directory Specification uses the term "1993 edition systems" to refer to systems conforming to the second (1993) edition of the Directory Specifications, i.e. the 1993 edition of the series of ITU-T X.500 Recommendations and the ISO/IEC 9594:1995 edition.
-This Directory Specification uses the term "1997 edition systems" to refer to systems conforming to the third edition of the Directory Specifications, i.e. the 1997 edition of the series of ITU-T X.500 Recommendations and the ISO/IEC 9594:1995 edition.
-This Directory Specifications, i.e. the 1997 edition of the series of ITU-T X.500 Recommendations and the ISO/IEC 9594:1998 edition.
-This Directory Specification uses the term "4th edition systems" to refer to systems conforming to this fourth edition of the Directory Specifications, i.e. the 2001 editions of ITU-T X.500, X.501, X.511, X.518, X.519, X.520, X.521, X.525, and X.530, the 2000 edition of ITU-T X.509, and parts 1-10 of the ISO/IEC 9594:2001 edition.
+This Directory Specification uses the term first edition systems to refer to systems conforming to the first edition of the Directory Specifications, i.e., the 1988 edition of the series of CCITT X.500 Recommendations and the ISO/IEC 9594:1990 edition.

+This Directory Specification uses the term second edition systems to refer to systems conforming to the second edition of the Directory Specifications, i.e., the 1993 edition of the series of ITU-T X.500 Recommendations and the ISO/IEC 9594:1995 edition.

+This Directory Specification uses the term third edition systems to refer to systems conforming to the third edition of the Directory Specifications, i.e., the 1997 edition of the series of ITU-T X.500 Recommendations and the ISO/IEC 9594:1998 edition.

+This Directory Specification uses the term fourth edition systems to refer to systems conforming to the fourth edition of the Directory Specifications, i.e., the 2001 editions of ITU-T Recs X.500, X.501, X.511, X.518, X.519, X.520, X.521, X.525, and X.530, the 2000 edition of ITU-T Rec.
+X.509, and parts 1-10 of the ISO/IEC 9594:2001 edition.

-This Directory Specification presents ASN.1 notation in the bold Times Roman, 9 point typeface.
-When ASN.1 types and values are referenced in normal text, they are differentiated from normal text by presenting them in the bold Times Roman, 9 point typeface.
-The names of procedures, typically referenced when specifying the semantics of processing, are differentiated from normal text by displaying them in bold Helvetica.
-Access control permissions are presented in italized Helvetica.
+This Directory Specification uses the term fifth edition systems to refer to systems conforming to the fifth edition of the Directory Specifications, i.e., the 2005 editions of the series of ITU-T X.500 Recommendations and the ISO/IEC 9594:2005 edition.

+This Directory Specification uses the term sixth edition systems to refer to systems conforming to the sixth edition of the Directory Specifications, i.e., the 2008 editions of the series of ITU-T X.500 Recommendations and the ISO/IEC 9594:2008 edition.